Proof of impossibility: Expressing mth roots rationally

-A more general proof now exists that:

-The mth root of an integer N is irrational, unless N is the mth power of an integer n".

-That is, it is impossible to express the mth root of an integer N as the ratio a/b of two integers a and b, that share no common prime factor except in cases in which b = 1.
+A more general proof shows that the mth root of an integer N is irrational, unless N is the mth power of an integer n.
+That is, it is impossible to express the mth root of an integer N as the ratio a/b of two integers a and b, that share no common prime factor, except in cases in which b = 1.

-Impossible constructions sought by the ancient Greeks

-Three famous questions of Greek geometry were how: